Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

  $ tinkerforge --host ServerMonitoring call ptc-bricklet fow get-temperature temperature=2603

-The shell bindings support the execution of bash code with the --execute flag (see `Shell Bindings <api_bindings_shell>`__ for more information).
+The shell bindings support the execution of additional shell commands with the ``--execute`` option (see `Shell Bindings <ipcon_shell_output>`__ for more information).
 The following script shows how to convert the returned value into degree Celsius and how to save it in a variable for further use.

 .. code-block:: bash